-- 2.1.1.
-This is the card's unique name. - 2.1.2.
-Whenever a rule or card text contains "[Card Name]" (a name written in bold and italics), it refers to any card with the same name or, depending on the context, any card whose name contains that name. - 2.2.
-Class - 2.2.1.
-This indicates the class to which the card belongs.
+2.1.1.
+This is the card's unique name.

+2.1.2.
+Whenever a rule or card text contains "[card name]" (a name written in bold and italics), it refers to any card with the same name or, depending on the context, any card whose name contains that name.
+In reminder text or other contexts where the surrounding text is italicized, the card name may be unitalicized as a result of reverse-italicization.